MingyuJ666/We_media_generation/README.md

 * Topic Categorization Net is on ./Bert_classification, follow the instruction on the readme in the folder to train the net.

-## Sentiment Analysis and Topic Categorization
-* Sentiment Analysis Net is on ./sentimentAnalysisNet, follow the instruction on the readme in the folder to train the net.
-* Topic Categorization Net is on ./Bert_classification, follow the instruction on the readme in the folder to train the net.